azdavis/azdavis.net/src/fast/index.md

 The original file and the minified file instruct the computer to do exactly the same things: no data is lost.
-The original file is clearly superior for human programmers to work with, but since the minified file is smaller, it should be served to users.
+The original file is clearly superior for human authors to work with, but since the minified file is smaller, it should be served to users.

 ## Compression